 Cost-Effectiveness and Return on Investment

 For headteachers and governors making resource allocation decisions, the question of cost-effectiveness is legitimate and important.
 Nurture groups require dedicated space, two trained members of staff, and sustained commitment over at least one academic year.
-Understanding the return on that investment (in pupil outcomes, reduced demand on other services, and long-term savings) is essential for making the case to leadership teams and governors.
+Understanding the return on that investment (in learner outcomes, reduced demand on other services, and long-term savings) is essential for making the case to leadership teams and governors.

 The savings are harder to quantify but substantial.
-Research consistently shows that nurture group pupils experience reductions in fixed-term exclusions, improved attendance, and more sustained mainstream classroom participation.
+Research consistently shows that nurture group learners experience reductions in fixed-term exclusions, improved attendance, and more sustained mainstream classroom participation.
 Given that a single permanent exclusion costs local authorities an estimated £15,000 to £20,000 in alternative provision, preventing two or three exclusions per year through a nurture group more than covers the cost of the provision.
 Improved attendance translates directly into pupil premium funding retention.
 Reduced demand on SENCO time, educational psychologist referrals, and social care involvement adds further value that does not appear on a simple budget line.

 The Boxall Quality Mark Award